ericyd/blog/content/2022-08-21-the-purge-makes-no-sense.md

 ---

-<sup>[1]</sup> How did I come up with this year?
+{{<sup 1>}} How did I come up with this year?
 The opening credits show "purge events" from previous years, and the last timestamp (that I remember seeing) was from 2020.
 The opening credits gave the impression that they were sequentially building from past to present (they also showed clips from 2019, just prior to the 2020 clips), so it would follow that the annual purge depicted in the movie is from the next sequential year, 2021.

-<sup>[2]</sup> My computer doesn't seem to think "believability" is a word.
+{{<sup 2>}} My computer doesn't seem to think "believability" is a word.
 Who is right: me or the machine?

-<sup>[3]</sup> Lest you think I'm lazy, Hashnode apparently doesn't support Markdown syntax in the title and subtitle elements.
-I did skip the italics on the title, it simply wasn't allowed!